 "Jonathan had such a wonderful experience at NYU and he urged our family to contribute to the school that means so much to him," says Mark D. Lerner, Jonathan's father.
 "It was really Jonathan's desire to give something back.
-Giving to the Religious Studies Program was his idea, and the entire family was unanimous in our support."
+Giving to the Religious Studies Department was his idea, and the entire family was unanimous in our support."

 Jonathan earned a degree in both Religious Studies and also Middle Eastern and Islamic Studies from the College in the spring of 2007.
 He is now working toward a law degree at Georgetown University Law Center and believes that his undergraduate studies prepared him for his future career in law.
 "My classes were really eye opening," he says.
 "Religious Studies teaches you to be open minded and to listen, analyze, and think before you speak."